School School cuts gifted program

 "Based on the continued concern expressed by some parents about neighborhood class size, it was determined that phasing out the RGC would provide the space needed to accommodate the neighborhood growth," Shelton wrote.
 "This was a difficult decision to come to, but the result will be less disruptive to SLS families, children and staff than the other options and allow SLS to continue to serve K-8 with excellence."

 Leslie Recht, 2nd Ward Ald.
 Bob Fioretti's education liaison, said she was as surprised by the announcement as anyone when it came out on Friday.
-She said eliminating the gifted program still doesn't really solve the overcrowding problem at South Loop.
+She said eliminating the gifted program still doesn't really solve the overcrowding problem at School.

 "They didn't consult with us before they did this, and we don't think they've really addressed the problem," Recht said.
 "We've tried to work with CPS on these issues and we're not giving up."

-Recht said they're trying to sit down with CPS officials to discuss the changes, and are holding out hope that the district's new facilities plan will bring an expansion for South Loop.
+Recht said they're trying to sit down with CPS officials to discuss the changes, and are holding out hope that the district's new facilities plan will bring an expansion for School.

 "Our hope is to sit down and talk to them about every facility," Recht said.
 "We're looking at this across the board."